 We can’t emphasize enough the importance of making a well-planned pilot trip to properly plan your Aliyah.
 It is our hope that this introduction and the profiles in the NBN Community Guide will be useful as a resource for you as you do your own research on communities before and during your pilot trip.
 It is important to spend time in communities to ask the questions that you need answered in order to determine your own personal comfort level in each potential community.

 When describing a home, the size is generally determined by the number of rooms and square meters.
 Homes are listed as 3-room, 4-room, 5-room, etc. A three-bedroom house will be listed as a four-room house (3 bedrooms + living room).
 Home listings will often state whether a particular listing has a Mirpeset (porch/patio area), a private outdoor space as well as something to consider for use in building a Succah.
-Note: A meter is equal to about 3.3 feet, so a 150 meter apartment is equal to just under 1,700 square feet.
+Note: 1 square meter is equal to about 10.7639 sq. feet, so a 150 sq. meter apartment is equal to just over 1,600 square feet.

 Apartment buildings in Israel vary considerably in size and height.
 Not all buildings have elevators.
 Some are built on a hill in such a way that they almost resemble a staircase and are appropriately called Meduragim (stepped).
 This style of apartment is often quite spacious, with large patio areas for each unit.
 The Israeli term “Cottage” is basically the equivalent of a town house.
 All cottages are attached at least on one side; and there are generally more than 5 in a row.
 “Du Mishpachti” refers to a semi-detached home that shares a wall with another house.
 The terms “Villa” or “ Bnei Beitcha” refer to a free-standing house in all sizes.
 Listed rental and purchase prices are approximate figures and are subject to change.